3DGI/CJLoupe/README.md

 # CJLoupe

 CityJSON 3D viewer and inspection tool with support for val3dity annotations.
+Also an experiment in learning how to use coding agents effectively.

-It was built specifically to inspect errors in CityJSON geometries, with the ability to investigate how the geometry is actually structured down to the vertex level.
+It started out specifically to inspect errors in CityJSON geometries, with the ability to investigate how the geometry is actually structured down to the vertex level.

-This app was built almost entirely through vibe coding, though I still spent many dozens of hours instructing, supervising and scrutinizing the agent.

 ![CJLoupe screenshot](./Screenshot.png)